Roger Clarke's Web-Site

 One actor is central to the operation of information systems, and is accordingly often foremost in the minds of IS researchers.
 In this article,

-System Sponsor refers to the organisation (or entity or unit) that develops, implements or adapts a system, process or intervention, causes it to be developed or implemented, or for whose benefit the initiative is undertaken.
+System Sponsor refers to the organisation (or entity or unit) that develops, implements or adapts a system, process or intervention, causes it to be developed or implemented, or for whose benefit the initiative is undertaken

 In such contexts as joint ventures and collaborative inter-organisational schemes, the system sponsor may be a collective.
 In some cases, the perspective adopted by the researcher may be that of a category of organisations, such as those that install a particular ERP software package, or adopt a particular category of application, such as electronic health record systems or cloud-based customer relationship management (CRM) services.

-Our informal observation, which we further investigate in this article, is that, in a great deal of IS research, the research questions (or, in design science and action research, the objectives) are formulated with the system sponsor's interests at least as the primary focus, and even as the sole set of interests that is recognised by the research design.
-The interests of all other stakeholders are then treated as constraints on the achievement of the system sponsor's interests.
+Our informal observation, which we further investigate in this article, is that, in a great deal of IS research, the research questions (or, in design science and action research, the research objectives) are formulated with the system sponsor's interests at least as the primary focus, and even as the sole set of interests that is recognised by the research design.
+The interests of all other stakeholders are then treated as potential or actual constraints on the achievement of the system sponsor's interests.

 The focus on the system sponsor as a central player in an IS is evident in positivist empirical research, where observational studies, experiments and surveys are conducted in order to understand the impacts of interventions, from the system sponsor's perspective.
 In addition, a great deal of interpretivist research is also performed with the intention of providing the system sponsor with an understanding of those impacts.